Mason S. Peters

 Mason Summers Peters (September 3, 1844 – February 14, 1914) was a U.S. Representative from Kansas.

 Early life

 Marcus Summers Peters was born on September 3, 1844, in Clay County, Missouri near Kearney.
 He attended the William Jewell College, Liberty, Missouri.

 Career

 Peters taught in the grammar schools of Clay County, Missouri from 1867 to 1870.
 He served as clerk of the court of Clinton County, Missouri from 1870 to 1874.
 He studied law and was admitted to the bar in 1875 and commenced practice in Plattsburg, Missouri.
 He moved to Wyandotte County, Kansas, in 1886.
 He organized the Union Live Stock Commission Co. in 1895.

 Peters was elected as a Populist to the Fifty-fifth Congress (March 4, 1897 – March 3, 1899).
-He was unsuccessful for reelection in 1898 to the Fifty-sixth Congress.
+He was unsuccessful in reelection in 1898 to the Fifty-sixth Congress.
 He resumed his business and professional pursuits in Kansas City, Kansas.